dwkwan/AirBnB_clone/web_static/README.md

 * Creates style guide for CSS

 ## Usage
 To view each created HTML page, clone the repository including all HTML, CSS, and image files.
-Then open each html file in a browser.
+Then open each HTML file in a browser.
 You can right-click and select developer tools to inspect the HTML pages.